KSP-KOS/KSLib/doc/lib_navigation.md

   * `Vector`

 description:
   * Returns a unit vector in the direction of orbital angular momentum of ves.
+Typically same as Normal in KSP.

 ### orbitNormal
 args: